-For any syllabus posted prior to the beginning of the term, the instructor reserves the right to make minor changes prior to or during the term.
+For any syllabus posted before the beginning of the term, the instructor reserves the right to make minor changes before or during the term.
 The instructor will notify students via e-mail or Canvas announcement when changes are made in the requirements and/or grading of the course.